 Use this method if you have already connected your iPhone to Windows 8 PC.

 Step 1: Switch to the Start screen, click or tap Photos app tile to run the app.
-If not present, use search to launch Photos app.
+If not present, use search to launch the Photos app.

 Step 2: Right-click anywhere on the Photos app to see Import option in the lower right corner of the screen.

-Step 3: Click or tap the Import button to view list of all connected devices to your PC.
+Step 3: Click or tap the Import button to view a list of all connected devices to your PC.
 You should now see your iPhone in the list.